12 Amagansett Sq., Amagansett

 Owner Elizabeth Eichner’s background is in set design, which puts the contents of her enviably chic shop into beautiful context: The bulk of the assortment is sourced from artisans, makers, and designers she’s met through her work travels.

 Il Buco Vita

 If you’ve ever returned from Rome with a suitcase devoted entirely to Italianate tabletop accessories and tablecloths, Il Buco Vita is for you.
 The Il Buco group has expanded beyond Manhattan with a new restaurant in the Hamptons, alongside this café-meets-homeware mecca.
 Get going with an espresso from the cute café in the store doorway before loading your basket with glasses, trays, and ceramics from Italian producers, plus some classic treasures from John Derian.
 Images courtesy of Noe DeWitt.

 231 Main St., Amagansett

 NYC staple Il Buco has landed in East Hampton.
 In a nod to Il Buco’s sister restaurant in Ibiza, Bottega il Buco, you’ll notice tinned fish like Spanish anchovies, grilled whole mackerel, and tons more seafood goodness on the menu.
-What are we eating?
-Fava beans flecked with pecorino and goat cheese, fluke Crudo, and blistered prawns.
 Reservations essential.
-Images courtesy of Noe Dewitt.

 273 Main St., Amagansett